3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Simulation set-up

 In this work, we use a new jet injection scheme.
-Into the ambient plasma at rest we inject a cylindrical jet which propagates in the $x$-direction, with a toroidal magnetic field (Eq. \ref{hmfcar}), as schematically shown in Fig.~\ref{jet_inj}.
+The system needs to be neutral and in equilibrium, therefore we fill the ambient plasma with electrons and positrons (ions $m_{\rm i}/m_{\rm e} = 4$) at the same positions randomly, and then we inject jet particles (electrons, positrons and ions).
+All particles are self-consistently pushed in the system.
+We inject a cylindrical jet into the ambient plasma which is at rest.
+The jet then propagates in the $x$-direction, with a toroidal magnetic field (Eq. \ref{hmfcar}), as schematically shown in Fig.~\ref{jet_inj}.
+The jet is injected at $x = 100\Delta$ in the center of the $y$ - $z$ plane at $(y_{\rm jc}=381\Delta,\,z_{\rm jc}=381\Delta$, and propagates in the $x$-direction.
+Its radial width in cylindrical coordinates is $r_{\rm jet} = 100\Delta$.
+In this study, we apply only a toroidal magnetic field